laurenjoyce/RailsUserDisplay/README.md

 # PopPaysTechnical: Rails User Display

 A simple rails application that displays a user list and user show pages.
 Allows for the adding, editing, and deletion of users.
-Validations set for presence and uniqueness of name, for users.
+Validations set for presence name, for users.

 The list of users and individuals users can be returned as json payload if requested.